 - 1. Stealing/Possession of stolen property - 2.
-Leaving school grounds without permission of administration - 3.
-Possession/use of tobacco products and tobacco look like and paraphernalia - 4.
-Insubordination (Insubordination includes refusing to comply with reasonable requests, failure to report to the office upon command, leaving the classroom without teacher's permission, open defiance of school rules, etc.) - 5.
-Student/student physical fighting - 6.
-Destruction of property (Destruction of property (vandalism) includes damage that CANNOT be removed by routine cleaning: carving or scoring into materials, etc. AT STUDENT'S EXPENSE THE PROPERTY WILL BE RESTORED TO ITS ORIGINAL CONDITION/ APPEARANCE.
-This includes school, student, teacher, and bus company property.) - 7.
-Verbal assault on a staff member (Verbal assault includes swearing, threats, and related infractions.) - 8.
+Fireworks (Fireworks resulting in bodily harm will be considered reckless endangerment.) - 3.
+Leaving school grounds without permission of administration - 4.
+Possession/use of tobacco products and tobacco look likes, vaping products and paraphernalia. - 5.
+Insubordination (Insubordination includes refusing to comply with reasonable requests, failure to report to the office upon command, leaving the classroom without teacher's permission, open defiance of school rules, etc.) - 6.
+Student/student physical fighting - Destruction of property (Destruction of property (vandalism) includes damage that CANNOT be removed by routine cleaning: carving or scoring into materials, etc. AT STUDENT'S EXPENSE THE PROPERTY WILL BE RESTORED TO ITS ORIGINAL CONDITION/ APPEARANCE.
+This includes school, student, teacher, and bus company property.) - 8.
+Verbal assault on a staff member (Verbal assault includes swearing, threats, and related infractions.) - 9.
 Serious harassment (Harassment is defined as: - a.
 Repeatedly annoying or harming another person. - b.
 Repeatedly striking, shoving, kicking, or making physical contact of a threatening nature. - c.
 Repeatedly following a person about in less than friendly manner - d.
-Repeatedly engaging in conduct that alarms or seriously annoys another person and that shows no legitimate purpose by its action.) - e.
-Social media threats that affect the learning environment at school - 9.
-Sexual Harassment (Student/Student or Student/Teacher as defined in the Redbank Valley Policy Manual) - 10.
-Indecent exposure - 11.
-Inappropriate computer usage - 12.
+Repeatedly engaging in conduct that alarms or seriously annoys another person and that shows no legitimate purpose by its action.)

+- e.
+Social media threats that affect the learning environment at school - 10.
+Sexual Harassment (Student/Student or Student/Teacher as defined in the Redbank Valley Policy Manual) - 11.
+Indecent exposure - 12.
+Inappropriate computer usage - 13.
 Bullying (repeated teasing or tormenting / written or verbal)